burgil/supe-project-creator/README.md

 - `public`: Public-facing files, including `index.html`.
 - `hotreload`: Configuration and scripts for hot reloading.

+> [!TIP]
-## Recommended VSCode Workspace Configuration
+> ### Recommended VSCode Workspace Configuration
+>

-To enhance your development experience, Use the provided recommended `.code-workspace` file named after your project.
+> To enhance your development experience, use the provided recommended `.code-workspace` file named after your project.
 This configuration excludes unnecessary files from view, allowing you to focus on your code.
+>

-**Opening the VSCode Workspace:**
+> **Opening the VSCode Workspace:**

-1. Locate the `<project-name>.code-workspace` file in your project directory.
+> 1. Locate the `<project-name>.code-workspace` file in your project directory.
-2. Double-click the file to open it in VS Code, or find "Open Workspace" inside VS Code.
+> 2. Double-click the file to open it in VS Code, or find "Open Workspace" inside VS Code.
+>

-**Benefits of Using the Recommended VSCode Workspace:**
+> **Benefits of Using the Recommended VSCode Workspace:**

-* Streamlined view: Concentrate on your project's essential files, without clutter from `node_modules` and other irrelevant directories.
+> - **Streamlined view**: Concentrate on your project's essential files, without clutter from `node_modules` and other irrelevant directories.
-* Improved performance: By excluding unnecessary files, you'll experience faster loading times and more efficient search results.
+> - **Improved performance**: By excluding unnecessary files, you'll experience faster loading times and more efficient search results.

 ## License